 If the feed you buy is low quality, it is easy to spoil, and if it has been stored for too long, it is also more prone to mold.

-Feed can become contaminated during handling, processing, or offering, leading to mold, especially if these practices are unhygienic.
+The feed can become contaminated during handling, processing, or offering in a dusty feeder, leading to mold, especially if these practices are unhygienic.

 When there is no adequate ventilation or air in areas where chicken feed is stored, mold and spoilage can occur.